TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/context-kit/adr-003-remove-mcp-tools-dashboard-page.md

 1. **Target Audience Mismatch**: The dashboard is primarily intended for monitoring and observability, not for manual tool execution
 2. **Redundant Functionality**: The logging tools already have dedicated UI in the Logs view with filtering, search, and real-time monitoring
 3. **Complexity vs. Value**: Implementing a generic tool execution interface adds significant complexity for limited practical benefit
-4. **AI-First Design**: MCP tools are specifically designed for AI agent interaction, not human use
+4. **AI-First Design**: MCP tools are specifically designed for AI agent interaction, not user use
-5. **Maintenance Overhead**: Maintaining dual interfaces (AI tools + human UI) creates unnecessary complexity
+5. **Maintenance Overhead**: Maintaining dual interfaces (AI tools + user UI) creates unnecessary complexity

 ## Decision